ncoghlan/misc/notes/python3/questions_and_answers.rst

 and containers).

 Actual *applications* shouldn't be manipulating values that "might be text, might be arbitrary binary data".
-Instead, they should be keeping a clear distinction between them in order to avoid a problem the Japanese named "mojibake": concatenating multiple byte sequences together in different encodings, with no inherent structure that allows the receiving application to tell when the encoding changes, and thus rendering the data stream impossible to decode coherently.
+In particular, manipulating text values as binary data in multiple different text encodings can easily cause a problem the Japanese named "mojibake": binary data that includes text in multiple encodings, but with no clear structure that defines which parts are in which encoding.

 Unfortunately, Python 2 uses a type with exactly those semantics as its core string type, permits silent promotion from the "might be binary data" type